rhowell7/job-scraper/README.md

 If you've scraped additional job data or improved the scraper in some way, please submit a pull request!
 To add your results to the repo:

 1. Run the scraper to collect job listings.
-2. Commit your changes and submit a pull request.
-3. Please make sure `tox` passes all tests before submitting.
+2. Please make sure `tox` passes all tests before submitting.

-### How to Avoid Rate Limits

-You may run into rate limiting.
-If this happens, you can tweak the scraper’s behavior to avoid too many requests in a short period, such as adding a `time.sleep()` between requests.
+3. Commit your changes and submit a pull request.

 ## Roadmap